moss-l/bhs-js-testing/boolean-simplification.md

 ## Remove duplicate code

+It is almost always a good idea to try to remove duplicated code.
+Duplicated code, i.e. the same code occuring more than one place in your program, makes a program harder to read and harder to change.
+Harder to read because you have to read very carefully to make sure that what looks like duplicate code is actually the same as other copies.
+And harder to change because if you need to change it, you need to make sure you change all the copies.

-It may not be obvious what code is duplicated here as it’s a pretty small amount.
-But there are three copies of `return true`, one in each of the first three branches of our `if/else`.
-Usually we want to remove duplicate code because it’s hard to read and hard to change: you have to read carefully to ensure that it’s actually doing the same thing as other copies and if you need to change it, you need to change all the copies.
-In this case those reasons don’t really apply but it’s still worth seeing how we can get rid of the duplication and it will move us into a position where we can further simplify things.
+In this function it may not be obvious what code is duplicated, as it’s a pretty small amount.
+But there *are* three copies of `return true`, one in each of the first three branches of our `if/else`.
+While this is a pretty mild case of code duplication, it’s still worth seeing how we can get rid of it as it will move us into a position where we can further simplify things.

 First off, since the branches of our `if/else` construct are mutually exclusive their ordering doesn’t matter so let’s reorder them to put